 This last week, we received a note from the intern triumphantly announcing she’d made pies starting from pumpkins and not a can, all by herself.
 Guess where she remembered soaking in that traditional food skill?

 Over the years, we’ve tried some fun and delicious pies–Colorado peach, apple cranberry, mixed berry, and chocolate pecan.
 And that doesn’t even touch on the meat pies!

 What to do with that leftover turkey?
 Make turkey pot pie!
-Or, for a more personal-sized pie-like-food, a turkey pasty.
+Or, for a more personal-sized pie-like-food, a hand-sized meat pasty.
 (The food “pasty” rhymes with the word “nasty,” just to clarify).
 A pasty is made in a clam-shell shape of pie crust and was traditional in mining communities.